Counselling Methods for Individual Adults

 Acceptance & Commitment Therapy

 Art therapy involves the use of various visual art materials to facilitate nonverbal, creative expression.
 This modality is especially helpful for those who have difficulty talking about their experiences or who have become “stuck” using traditional talk therapy.
-All skill levels are welcome; the purpose is expression and exploration as opposed to evaluation.
-People are often surprised by what they can discover in their images.
+All skill levels are welcome; the purpose is expression and exploration, not evaluation.
+People are often surprised by the depth of insights they can discover, even in the most simple images.

 Prolonged Exposure Therapy